SinaPrj-web/Simple-Todo-App/README.md

 A minimal and clean **Todo List App** built with HTML, CSS, and JavaScript.
 Add, edit, and delete your daily tasks with an elegant interface — all running directly in your browser.
+NOTE: This project is for training and still haave bugs.

 ---